Samu01Tech/riassunti-uni/Cybersecurity/Cryptography, introduction and application.md

 ### Substitution Cyphers

-A substitution cypher is a method of encrypting where each unit of data is replaced with cipher text, accroding to a fixed system.
+A substitution cypher is a method of encrypting where each unit of data is replaced with cipher text, according to a fixed system.

 #### Caesar Cipher

-In the caesar chipher each letter was substituted with another letter, which is a fixed number of positions down the alphabet.
+In the caesar cipher each letter was substituted with another letter, which is a fixed number of positions down the alphabet.
 The key is the number of positions.

 ![](/home/samu/Documents/Markdown/images/ComputerAndNetworkSecurity/caesarCipher.png)

 **Mathematically**: $e(x) = (x + k) \mod 26$, $d(x) = (x - k) \mod 26$

-This method is easy to break through brute force or thinking about the frequency of letters in the language to allign the letters.
+This method is easy to break through brute force or thinking about the frequency of letters in the language to align the letters.

 #### Vigeneré Cipher

 In the vigeneré cipher a keyword is chosen, then the position of the plaintext's letter is summed with the position of the keyword's letter and you follow the caesar method.
-A key of size _l_ make up the keyspace ($l^{26}$) and it becomes more complex as you increase the lenght of the key.
+A key of size _l_ make up the keyspace ($l^{26}$) and it becomes more complex as you increase the length of the key.

 ![](/home/samu/Documents/Markdown/images/ComputerAndNetworkSecurity/vigenereCipher.png)